-As a New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area real estate investor, you’ll need to determine if a property should be held or resold.
+As a North Carolina & New Jersey real estate investor, you’ll need to determine if a property should be held or resold.
 While some are great long-term, others are not.
-In our latest post, we will take a look at some signs to help you determine if you should hold or flip your New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area investment property.
+In our latest post, we will take a look at some signs to help you determine if you should hold or flip your North Carolina & New Jersey investment property.

 Let’s say you just bought a property at a great price, but now what?
 Whether you decide to hold the property, renting it out as an additional form of income, or you buy, repair and flip, you’ll need to know what you’re getting into.
 Accurately estimating costs, padding your budget, and buying within your means will get you started, but you’ll need to learn how to play your cards.
-Below we will look at some signs you should hold and some signs you should flip your real estate investment in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+Below we will look at some signs you should hold and some signs you should flip your real estate investment in North Carolina & New Jersey.

 Signs You Should Hold It